rakuten-frontend/bower-browser/README.md

   open: false
 });

-// Start the server manually.
+// Start the server programmatically.
 // Unless `open: false` is set, this will automatically open the browser. app.start();